-The recipe caught my eye couple years ago when I was flipping Darra Goldstein’s Fire + Ice.
+The recipe caught my eye a couple of years ago when I was flipping Darra Goldstein’s Fire + Ice.
 Classic Nordic Cooking (2015) cookbook.
 Originally from Norway (Eplesuppe med enerbær), I was amazed that I hadn’t really tasted this apple soup when traveling in Norway.
-So finally after all these years, I decided to make it on my own as I though it would be an elegant entrée at our crayfish party.
-And it was, word.
+So finally after all these years, I decided to make it on my own as I thought it would be an elegant entrée at our crayfish party.
+And it was!

 Savory Apple soup with Juniper | Recipe